Ameen-Sha-Cheerangan/s23-vulkan-support/Without_PC/readme.md

      ```
    - This sets up the `rish` command for privileged operations in Termux.
    - Type `rish` , if the console says something like `dm3q:/ $` you are good to go,{ **Note** : It might ask for permission it pop up while entering ( allow the permission ) }
+   - Type `exit` to exit out of rish shell.
 8. **Install dependencies**
    - ```
      cd ~ && apt update && apt upgrade && apt install git wget unzip coreutils grep gawk nano